mettle/sendportal-docs/v2/subscribers.md

 To upload the file, click the _Browse_ button on the file selector, and choose the file you wish to upload.
 When you have selected your file, you can click the _Upload_ button to begin the upload process.

-#### Segments
+#### Tags

-Segments can be chosen for subscribers by using the `Segments` selector.
-If you have any segments available, you can pick which ones to use here.
-Note that the chosen segments will apply to all subscribers uploaded in the chosen CSV.
-It is currently not possible to specify separate segments for each individual subscriber.
+Tags can be assigned to subscribers by using the `Tags` selector.
+If you have any tags available, you can pick which ones to assign here.
+Note that the chosen tags will apply to all subscribers uploaded in the chosen CSV.
+It is currently not possible to specify separate tags for each individual subscriber.

 ### API

-Refer to the [subscribers API documentation](/docs/api/subscribers) for information on how to manage subscribers through the API.
+Refer to the [subscribers API documentation](/docs/v2/api/subscribers) for information on how to manage subscribers through the API.

 ## Exporting Subscribers